News

 The Network was pleased to host the 2023 Annual Meeting on October 24th-26th at the University of New Mexico Comprehensive Cancer Center.

 The event featured an array of research posters, offering comprehensive overviews of research centers and e-posters showcasing communication and educational materials.
 Emerging genomic tools took center stage, with discussions centered around their potential to revolutionize cancer care.
-Special consideration was given to the need for culturally appropriate ethical frameworks in genomic research, especially when working with understudied and indigenous populations to foster meaningful engagement in shaping the design and conduct of studies.
+Special consideration was given to the need for developing ethical frameworks in genomic research, especially when working with populations with limited genomic data, to ensure thoughtful study design and execution.

-A dedicated segment of the meeting explored the current state of artificial intelligence (AI) within health research, emphasizing crucial ethical considerations such as the need for the integration of diverse perspectives, and regulatory input for ethical deployment of AI.
-The event concluded with a focus on leveraging the diversity, size, and scope of the PE-CGS Network to address crucial research questions in the science of engagement, thereby propelling the field forward.
+A dedicated segment of the meeting explored the current state of artificial intelligence (AI) within health research, emphasizing crucial ethical considerations and regulatory input for responsible deployment of AI.
+The meeting concluded with a discussion on leveraging the size and scope of the PE-CGS Network to address critical research questions in participant engagement and advance the field.

 Research Centers had the opportunity to share and discuss their experiences over the past year, including challenges and lessons learned.
 We were happy to include virtual participants in all of the activities and presentations throughout the meeting.